achiwa912/vocabull/README.md

 If the number of words in the word book are relatively big (100 or more), the tool will split the entire words into chapters/sets that each has 100 words (or less).
 When you run the tool and if the word book is large, you'll be asked which set/chapter to study.
 A set is also called a "learning set".

+* Learning Window - 10 currently memorizing words.
+As you memorize words, the learning window (kind of) moves within the learning set.
+* Learning Set - A chapter/set of a word book and a learning set has 100 words.
+The current learning set is the one you are studying now.
+* Learning Book - The word book that can have as many words as you want.

 ## The commands

 You can use commands when you see this "*** S: save..." message.